You are here: Home > Support > Knowledge Base > Basic Electrical Concepts in Revit

 To help you wade through the learning resources available to you, this article provides a checklist of the basic Revit knowledge required to start designing electrical systems.
 For those planning to transition to Revit from Design Master Electrical for AutoCAD, we will compare Revit terminology with our own to help you connect the dots.

-The following articles from the Autodesk Knowledge Network provide basic details for most of the topics on this checklist:
+We created the video below to introduce many of these concepts.
+The Working with Electrical Components article from the Autodesk Knowledge Network also provides basic details for most of the topics on this checklist.

 ⃞ —Families